cheenuthor/note-app-hive/README.md

 # notes

-A simple note app useing hiveDb for sitware.
+A simple note app using hiveDb for sitware.

 ## Getting Started